eldarrak/FLightR/cran-comments.md

 ## Update
 This is an update.
-In 0.4.6 version I have
+In 0.4.7 version I have
-* added support for old swiss loggers
-* improved find stationary location function small bug fixes
-* updated citations
-* added vignette
 * fixed many small bugs

 ## Test environments